Patrick Jennings (writer)

 Patrick Jennings (born February 25, 1962) is an American writer of children's books including picture books, middle-grade fiction, young adult fiction, and short stories.
 Animals, including pets, often figure in his stories.
 He is perhaps best known for his series, Guinea Dog, about Fido, a guinea pig that acts like a dog.
 He has also written humor pieces for Horn Book magazine's Cadenza column, including "Excerpt from the Chocolate Game", which mashes Suzanne Collins's The Hunger Games with Roald Dahl's Charlie & the Chocolate Factory.

 Jennings was born in Indiana and moved as a teenager to Arizona, where he attended Arizona State University.
-He taught preschool in the United States and Mexico, and also worked for Arizona's oldest public library.
-He has lived and worked in Port Townsend, WA, since 2001.
+He taught preschool in the United States and Mexico and also worked for Arizona's oldest public library.
+He has lived and worked in Port Townsend, Washington, since 2001.